 This academic year, we are embarking on five flagship projects designed to embed internationalism into every corner of our curriculum.

-The Exchange: Our pupils created 2D sketches and shared them digitally with their Italian partners.
+The Exchange: Our pupils created 2D sketches using geometric shapes and symmetry.
+These designs have been shared digitally with our Italian partners.

-The Challenge: Each student then interpreted a peer's design from the other country to create a 3D clay sculpture.
+The Challenge: Each student is now interpreting a design sent from Italy, bringing it to life as a 3D clay sculpture.
+It is a true "International Art Adventure"!

 Working with Primăria Berești Bistrița in Romania, our Year 1 and Year 3 pupils are tackling the UN Sustainable Development Goals.